Available 24/7

 Frequently Asked Questions

-When surrounding fields are harvested and disked, rodents lose food and shelter simultaneously and migrate to the nearest available structures โ€” your home, garage, and outbuildings.
+When surrounding fields are harvested and disked, pests lose food and shelter simultaneously and migrate to the nearest available structures โ€” your home, garage, and outbuildings.
 This annual displacement is predictable and manageable with pre-harvest preparation and exclusion.

 How do I protect my barn and outbuildings from pests?

-Exterior bait station networks placed around outbuilding perimeters intercept rodents before they enter.
+Exterior bait station networks placed around outbuilding perimeters intercept pests before they enter.
 Sealing gaps larger than a quarter-inch, screening vents, and removing food sources (feed, grain, pet food) reduce attraction.
 Regular monitoring catches population increases early.

-Are ground squirrels really a structural concern?
+Are mice and rats really a structural concern?

 Our Services